xyz-leo/telegram-bot/README.md

 - `/reminder <HH:MM> /handler <param>` - Schedule a reminder that triggers a handler with optional parameters.
 - `/lsreminders` - Lists all active reminders for the user.
 - `/rmreminder <schedule_id>` - Removes a scheduled reminder by its ID.

-### 4. Language support

-This bot supports both English and Brazilian Portuguese (pt-BR).
-Users can switch between languages, and all bot messages, including responses from commands like /weather and /news, will be displayed in the selected language.

-The language system is implemented using message templates with placeholders, allowing dynamic content (e.g., city names, temperatures) to be correctly formatted in either language.

-Users language preferences are saved persistently in a JSON file, so the bot remembers the chosen language for future interactions.

 ---